c2FmZQ/tlsproxy/README.md

 TLSPROXY is primarily a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses Let's Encrypt to provide TLS encryption for any number of TCP or HTTP servers, and any number of server names concurrently on the same port.

-Its functionality is similar to an [stunnel](https://www.stunnel.org/) server, but without the need to configure and run [certbot](https://certbot.eff.org/) separately.

-TLSPROXY can also be used as a [Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for HTTP(S) services, and optionally control access to these services with user authentication and authorization.
+TLSPROXY can also be used as a simple [Web server](https://en.wikipedia.org/wiki/Web_server), or a [Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for HTTP(S) services, and optionally control access to these services with user authentication and authorization.

 Overview of features: